Talk to Figma MCP server

 3. Select the src/cursor_mcp_plugin/manifest.json file

-4. The plugin will appear in your Figma development plugins list
+4. The plugin should now be available in your Figma development plugins

 // uncomment this to allow connections in windows wsl